jcs-legacy/blog/content/posts/Editor/Build ELPA/index.en.md

 ## 🔍 Step 2.
 Add recipes!

-Now you can add recipes to the `recipes` folder.
+Now, you can add recipes to the `recipes` folder.

 If you don't know what's the recipe, see [melpa#recipe-format](https://github.com/melpa/melpa#recipe-format) for more information!

-In this example, I'm going to add [jcs-modeline][] to this ELPA.
+In this example, I'm going to add the [jcs-modeline][] to this ELPA.
 But you can add whatever package you like!

 This is the recipe file, and place it as `my-elpa/recipes/jcs-modeline` (no file extension).